xJiang30/Speech-Emotion-Recognition-WebApp/README.md

 Access in browser: http://127.0.0.1:8000

-(You can also use -port to refer specific port)
+(You can also use --port xxxx to refer specific port)

 ## Usage